Zlarin: 17th and 18th century

+19th century

 Viticulture became the island’s main industry, especially in the 19th ct. when a huge demand for wine in the European market fostered the grubbing up of land on and in the island’s surrounding areas, the areas of Srima, Zablaće, but also on smaller islands, Sestrice and Obonjan.

 At the beginning of the 19th ct.
 Zlarin became municipal center, got a telegraph station, post office, primary school, and the operational quay was built in Zlarin harbor, suitable for docking of sailboats, large steamboats, but also battleships of the then Austro-Hungarian fleet.
 With the development of port infrastructure at the end of the 19th ct., after Šibenik’s, Zlarin’s port became the most significant one in the district in regards to its maritime traffic.

 The central market of the Mediterranean style was made in front of today’s Leroja, and the island’s life was revolving around the port and coast.
 The place was taking form of an island small town.
 In the eastern part of the Zlarin field, in the inland of the island, a small village Borovica was becoming more prominent, and its poor, hard-working inhabitants long kept their customs, traditional costumes, legends and songs alive due to their position.

+20th century

-Later spread of pathogen of grapevine wood, phylloxera and grape downy mildew, the collapse of traditional sailboats followed by the arrival of foreign steamboats and cheap foreign olive oil were all causes of mass emigration of islanders to the North and South America.
+The later spread of pathogen of grapevine wood, phylloxera and grape downy mildew, the collapse of traditional sailboats followed by the arrival of foreign steamboats and cheap foreign olive oil were all causes of mass emigration of islanders to the North and South America.
 Emigration in the next period of the 20th ct. marked the island’s life.
 Men, leaving behind their mothers and young wives together with their children, were immigrating mostly to overseas countries in pursuit of a better life.

-During the Second World War the inhabitants of Zlarin resisted the Fascist occupation, many of them lost their lives in the process.
+During the Second World War, the inhabitants of Zlarin resisted the Fascist occupation, many of them losing their lives in the process.
 After the war, many Zlarinians reached high positions in the Yugoslav Army and Navy.
 During the war, Zlarin was bombed several times.